 - Creates its own data table for functioning.

 - You cannot directly query Join Index.
-The optimizer will decide the need of Join Index and use it accordingly, during runtime.
+The optimizer will decide the need for the Join Index and use it accordingly, during runtime.

 - The sub-table created by Join Index will be automatically updated by Terada, whenever there is any change in the base table.